 Continuing Education Requirements

-4 CSR 270-4.042 Minimum Standards for Continuing Education for Veterinarians
+20 CSR 2270-4.050 Minimum Standards for Continuing Education for Veterinary Technicians

 (A) Fifty (50) minutes of attendance at an approved workshop or seminar;

-(B) Fifty (50) minutes of reading an approved scientific journal;
+(B) Fifty (50) minutes of reading an approved journal;

-(D) Completion of academic course work for credit in veterinary medicine at an accredited college of veterinary medicine with one (1) credit hour equaling ten (10) continuing education hours.
+(D) Completion of academic course work for credit in veterinary medicine in an accredited college of veterinary technology with one (1) credit hour equaling ten (10) continuing education hours.

-(B) Completion of audio or video recordings, electronic, computer or interactive materials or programs on scientific subjects prepared or sponsored by any of the organizations defined in section (8) below.
-The licensee must obtain written certification of course completion from the sponsor;
+(B) Completion of audio or video recordings, electronic, computer or interactive materials, or programs on scientific subjects prepared or sponsored by the board or the American Association of Veterinary State Boards (AAVSB) or its successor—Registry of Approved Continuing Education (RACE).
+The licensee must obtain written certification of course completion from the sponsor.

-(8) Workshops, seminars and prepared materials on scientific and non-scientific subjects relating to veterinary medicine approved by or sponsored by the following organizations are approved:
+(9) Workshops, seminars, and prepared materials on scientific and non-scientific subjects relating to veterinary medicine approved by or sponsored by the following organizations are approved: